 SUMMER ALL YEAR ROUND

-Strategically located on the Oceania, Hawaii has the perfect tropical weather.
+Strategically located in Oceania, Hawaii has the perfect tropical weather.
 The temperature remains relatively steady throughout, at a near-perfect 20 to 31 Celsius.
 It is basically summer all year long in Hawaii, though their winter gets wetter.

 Like most tropical places, the weather is good for flora and fauna.
 With many endangered species on the island, including the recently discovered Tosanoides Obama fish (yes, named in honour of former president Obama), you might just spot something unique.